JaydeepAgravat/SmartCode/README.md

 10. **Accepted, Submission, Solution, Discussion Count, likes & Dislikes**
     - The distribution of the Accepted, Submission, Solution, Discussion Count, likes & Dislikes values follows a **log-normal distribution**.
-    - It suggests that a significant portion of problems may have relatively low values for these metrics, with a long tail extending towards higher values.
+    - This means that most of the values are relatively small, but there are some very large values that occur infrequently.

 <p align="center">
   <img src="https://github.com/JaydeepAgravat/SmartCode/blob/main/Imgs/AcceptedSubmissionSolutionDiscussionCountLikesDislikes.png" width="60%">